Project-KTH/Logistics_Project/README.md

 ### 6. Commands

-- `AddUserCommand` (params: name, contact_info, password) - creates a new User and stores it in the AppData.
+- `AddUser` (params: name, contact_info, password) - create a new User and stores it in the AppData.
 Name must be min 2 letters, contact_info must not be empty.

-- `AssignRouteToTruckCommandt` (params: route_id, truck_id) - finds route and vehicle in app_data, assigns route to truck and assigns truck to route.
+- `AssignRouteToTruck` (params: route_id, truck_id) - find route and vehicle in app_data, assigns route to truck; assigns truck and capacity to route.

+- `AssignPackageToRoute` (params: package_id, route_id) - add package to Route and Route to Package.

-- `CreatePackageCommand` (params: start_location, end_location, weight, customer_info) - creates a new Package and stores it in the AppData.
+- `CreatePackage` (params: start_location, end_location, weight, customer_info) - creates a new Package and stores it in the AppData.
 Weight must be positive value, customer_info must mot be empty.

-- `CreateRouteCommand` (params: locations_str, departure_time_str) - creates a new Route and stores it in the AppData.
+- `CreateRoute` (params: locations_str: comma separated, departure_time_str) - creates a new Route and stores it in the AppData.

-- `OrderPackageCommand` (params: user_id, start_location, end_location, weight) - creates a new Package and stores it in the AppData, adds the package to the User.
+- `OrderPackage` (params: user_id, start_location, end_location, weight) - creates a new Package and stores it in the AppData, adds the package to the User.

-- `DeletePackageCommand` (params: package_id) - find and delete Package from AppData list[Packages].
+- `DeletePackage` (params: package_id) - find and delete Package from AppData list[Packages].

-- `CreateManagerCommand` (params: name, contact_info, password) - create and store a new Manager in the AppData list[User].
+- `CreateManager` (params: name, contact_info, password) - create and store a new Manager in the AppData list[User].
 Name must be min 2 letters, contact_info must not be empty.

+- `FindRouteForPackage`(params: package_id)

+- `ViewAllPackages`

+- `ViewAllUsers`

+- `ViewAllVehicles` - view all created vehicles.

+- `ViewNotAssignedPackages`

+- `ViewNotAssignedPackages`

+- `ViewAvailableVehicles`(params: route_id)

+- `ViewAvailableVehicles`(params: package_id, customer_info)

 ### 7. ApplicationData class
 Available methods:
 - find_package_by_id() - returns Package or None if not found
+- find_route_by_package_id() - returns Route or None if not found
+- find_vehicle_by_id - returns Vehicle or None if not found
+- find_route_for_package - returns Route or None if not
 - find_route_by_id() - returns Route or None if not found
-- find_vehicle_by_id - returns Vehicle or None if not found
 - find_user_by_id() - returns User or None if not found
-- find_route_for_package - returns Route or None if not
-- find_route_by_package_id() - returns Route or None if not found
+- find_user_by_contact_info() - returns User or raises ValueError

 Attributes:
 - self.vehicles: list[Vehicle]